wuzhengy/TAU/Communication over DHT.md

 * flow of chain
 Both A and B are friends to each other, and A maintain a hash chain of messages A>B; B maintain a hash chain of messages B>A. For example, on A>B chain, A will hash link B>A chain immutable as response to B's message "read" status.
 Therefore, A>B and B>A forms up a dual chain DAG.
-1. A gossip to everyone, in the gossip, there is the latest A>B_Chain_Root, random list of A's friends.
-2. B discover A gossip, then gossip to the world, in the gossip there is a demand of A>B_chain_Root and B>A_Chain_Root.
-One gossip data item can contain many demands and messages.
+1. A gossip if new root for B
+2. B discover A gossip, get from A
-3. A received the demand, then put A>B chain data items
+3. A may received the demand from B, then put A>B chain data items
 4. B sync up A>B chain data items. when B generate new data items, always link A>B chain's root.

 ```
-* Example: A -> B, Mutable item Salt = "gossip" + "Receiver B Peer's Public Key"
+* Example: A -> B, Mutable item Salt = "gossip"
    * Assume in A friend list, public key peer list: A as defualt, A1, A2, A3, B, B2, C
    * Assume in B friend list, we have public key: B as defaulft, B1, B2, B3, A, A2
 ```
-gossip - messages log with A's peers as `receiver`.
+gossip - A's friends as `receiver`.
       {
-      A -> B, timestamp;
+      A -> B, ...;
-      A2 -> B, timestamp of A2 told other peers that A2 has sent info to B;
-      A2 -> B2, timestamp;
+      A2 -> B2 ...;
-      D -> B,
+      D -> B ...,
        }
+gossip - B's friends as receiver
+      {
+      A2 -> B2
+      E -> B3
+      }
 ```
 ## Chat communication routine by peer main loop
-Each public key peer will check friend's mutable item for gossip according to round robin.
+Each public key will check friends gossip according to round robin.
-Each public key also generate gossip when state update.
+Each public key also generate gossip if state changes.

-A gossip#0
-4bytes, 4 bytes, 20 bytes
-A_pk_id, chainID, root
-A, pk_id,
-A, pk_id 1, pk_id 2, 2
-B, pk_id4, 4

-29 x 33 =990